ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

-&nbsp;     Raw data are the original recorded observations and may be messy,

-&nbsp;     incomplete, or inconsistent.

-&nbsp;   </p>

-&nbsp;   <p>
+&nbsp;     <strong>Raw data</strong> is the closest form of the recorded observations—before major

-&nbsp;     Processed data result from cleaning, transforming, or summarizing
+&nbsp;     cleaning, summarizing, or transformation.

-&nbsp;     raw data to make analysis possible.

 &nbsp;   </p>